fredhamster/feisty_meow/readme.txt

 ==============

 How to load the feisty meow script environment

+Prepare your host by installing the packages needed to bootstrap feisty meow.
+If this fails, then you may need the manual installation steps at the end of this file.
+$ bash /opt/feistymeow.org/feisty_meow/scripts/core/prep_feisty_host.sh

 Set up the feisty_meow scripts; this is only needed once, when you first get the codebase.